simonehagey/ExoPdot/README.md

 # ExoPdot

-This repository contains source code, data, and a summary of results from *"Evidence of Long-Term Period Variations in the Exoplanet Transit Database (ETD)"* paper by Hagey, Edwards, and Boley (2022).
+This repository contains source code, data, and a summary of results from the *"Evidence of Long-Term Period Variations in the
+Exoplanet Transit Database (ETD)"* paper by Hagey, Edwards, and Boley (2022).

 The main function of this code is to process the transit center